 Then there's the characterization of the autistic character in question.
 For a disorder that affects people in a wide variety of ways (the DSM calls autism a "spectrum" disorder for a reason), the depiction of autism in film and television seems to fall under one of two categories - the automaton savant or hyper-awkward nerd.
 In the aforementioned Baby-Sitters Club book, the autistic Susan is described as a piano prodigy who is otherwise non-verbal and robotic, thus falling into the automaton savant category.
 Rain Man's Raymond Babbitt is the most notable of the savant type of character.
 He even lends his name to the Rain Man trope - where a disabled character has some kind of extraordinary ability to "make up" for their disability.
 But more increasingly common in autism portrayal is the hyper-awkward nerd.
 The Big Bang Theory's Sheldon Cooper is the most well-known example of this trope - hyper intelligent and yet an exaggerated socially awkward penguin (and thus often the butt of jokes on the show).
 There's no nuance to either characterization and neither characterization fully encompasses the complexity autism presents in various people.
 There is a reason why the expression "if you meet an autistic person, you've met one autistic person" exists, but it's hard to get that message across when your media representation of autism is so limited.

 On the whole, I'm glad to see mainstream media pick up on telling stories about autistic people - general exposure to autism does help society learn to be more accepting of autistic people.
 But I think we need to carefully consider what type of autism stories are currently being told and grow beyond those in current circulation.
+With every minority, what you see of them shapes how you perceive them as a whole and the more limited the narrative the easier it is to stereotype.
+I want to see more autism stories that go beyond the white male robotic nerd.
 I'd like to see stories of non-verbal autistic people who need live-in help.
 I'd like to see stories of highly social autistic people trying their best to appear "normal" to others.
 I'd like to see stories of autistic women and autistic people of color doing anything and everything.
 Autism is not a "one size fits all", and I think it's time the media caught on.